 Sharon and Max have outdone themselves with the Weekend Features in honor of Mother’s Day.

-As a Starter
+As a Starter:

-AND WISH YOU MANY MILLION DOLLAR DAYS.
+WISHING YOU MANY MILLION DOLLAR DAYS.

 Certified Executive Chef and Owner of Diamond Jim Brady's Bistro